newt239/ginga-ui/README.md

 **Ginga UI** is an UI component library for React.
 This libarary is using LLM to styling components.
 Components will design based on the Website contents or user's prompt.

+## Recommended Environment

+### Frameworks

+- React 18 or later
+- Next.js 13 or later with App Router
+- React with Vite

+### Browsers

+- Chrome on macOS, Windows, and Android
+- Firefox on macOS and Windows
+- Safari on macOS, iOS, and iPadOS
+- Edge (chromium) on Windows

 ## Installation

 ### 1. Install the package